"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 Medical Editor: John P. Cunha, DO, FACOEP

-TriLyte (PEG-3350, sodium chloride, sodium bicarbonate and potassium chloride for oral solution) is used to clean the bowel before colonoscopy, a barium x-ray, or other intestinal procedures.
-It is a laxative solution, and also contains potassium, sodium, and other minerals to replace electrolytes that are passed from the body in the stool.
-This medication is available in generic form.
-Common side effects include nausea, bloating, or feelings of fullness in the stomach/abdomen.
-Stomach/abdominal cramps, vomiting, and anal irritation occur less often.
+TriLyte (PEG-3350, sodium chloride, sodium bicarbonate and potassium chloride for oral solution) is a laxative solution that also contains potassium, sodium, and other minerals to replace electrolytes that are passed from the body in the stool used to clean the bowel before colonoscopy, a barium X-ray, or other intestinal procedures.
+TriLyte is available in generic form.
+Common side effects of TriLyte include nausea, bloating, gas, or feelings of fullness in the stomach or abdomen.
+Infrequent side effects of TriLyte include stomach or abdominal cramps, vomiting, and rectal or anal pain or irritation.

 The adult dose of TriLyte when taken orally is at a rate of 240 mL (8 oz.) every 10 minutes, until the rectal effluent is clear or 4 liters are consumed.
 Pediatric Patients (aged 6 months or greater) should take TriLyte orally at a rate of 25 mL/kg/hour, until the rectal effluent is clear or 4 liters are consumed.
 Other drugs may interact with TriLyte solution.
 Tell your doctor all prescription and over-the-counter medications and supplements you use.
 During pregnancy, TriLyte should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.